 How to Troubleshoot Through POST Codes

-In order to attain POST Codes, you must at least have a working CPU, BIOS, and a working PCIe or USB slot for the POST card to run on.
+To attain POST Codes, you must at least have a working CPU, BIOS, and a working PCIe or USB slot for the POST card to run on.

-The exception to this is the DRAM, which if operational can allow you to reach the BIOS screen on your monitor.
+The exception to this is the DRAM, which, if operational, can allow you to reach the BIOS screen on your monitor.

 If you receive an error code on the POST card, you can find it in the corresponding tables of error messages and responses.
 Interpreting the code will allow you to find the exact error that is preventing your PC from booting properly.

 If no error code is received, plug in the remaining peripherals and repeat the process until one is provided.

 This article is meant to serve as a general guide for the most common issues found and associated with either building a new PC, or having an EZ debug LED appear for what used to be an operational PC build.

 Of course, each setup will have its own idiosyncrasies, so errors can be unique and difficult to pinpoint when using generalized articles.

 You can also use our very own expert forum, where you can connect with a host of other users and experts that can help you with the specific issue you are facing.